BICEP and Keck Array: BICEP3

 Once the Keck array was completed in 2012, it was no longer cost-effective to continue to operate BICEP2.
 However, using the same technique as the Keck array to eliminate the large liquid helium dewar, a much larger telescope has been installed on the original BICEP telescope mount.

 BICEP3 consists of a single telescope with the same 2560 detectors (observing at 95 GHz) as the five-telescope Keck array, but a 68 cm aperture, providing roughly twice the optical throughput of the entire Keck array.
 One consequence of the large focal plane is a larger 28° field of view, which will necessarily mean scanning some foreground-contaminated portions of the sky.
 It was installed (with initial configuration) at the pole in January 2015.
 It was upgraded for the 2015-2016 Austral summer season to a full 2560 detector configuration.
 BICEP3 is also a prototype for the BICEP Array.

 BICEP Array

 The Keck array is being succeeded by the BICEP array, which consists of four BICEP3-like telescopes on a common mount, operating at 30/40, 95, 150 and 220/270 GHz.
 Installation began between the 2017 and 2018 observing seasons.
-It is scheduled to be fully installed by the 2020 observing season.
+It was originally scheduled to be fully installed by the 2020 observing season.

 According to the project website: "BICEP Array will measure the polarized sky in five frequency bands to reach an ultimate sensitivity to the amplitude of IGW [inflationary gravitational waves] of σ(r) < 0.005" and "This measurement will be a definitive test of slow-roll models of inflation, which generally predict a gravitational-wave signal above approximately 0.01."